DiogoSabec/DiogoSabec/README.md

 <p align="left">
 About Me:

-- 🤔 Exploring new tecnologies and always learning new things!
-- 🎓 Studying Computer Science in Unifil.
+- 🎓 Graduated in Computer Science.
 - 💼 Working asa QA in Studio Pixanoh.
 - 🌱 Learning more about GODOT Game engine and AI.
+- 🤔 Exploring new tecnologies and always learning new things!

 <p>